sonyc-project/SONYC-MKII/README.md

+# SONYC-MKII
-# This repo is for datasets and tools of Infrastructure-free, Deep Learned Urban Noise Monitoring at ∼100mW from ICCPS 22'
+This repo is for datasets and tools of Infrastructure-free, Deep Learned Urban Noise Monitoring at ∼100mW from ICCPS 22'